Skip to main content

 Exhibition Environment and Security

-NYU Libraries requires a relative humidity of 50% and temperature of 70°F in exhibition, storage, and packing areas.
+NYU Libraries require a relative humidity of 50% and temperature of 70°F in exhibition, storage, and packing areas.
 A fluctuation of ±5% in relative humidity and ±5°F is allowable within a 24-hour period.
 The borrower may be asked to send environmental reports periodically throughout the loan period.

 Light levels for prints, black and white silver gelatin prints, and books must never exceed 100 lux or 10 foot candles.
 Light levels for manuscripts, textiles (including cloth book covers), colored papers, drawings, watercolors, miniatures, color photographs, 19th-century photographs must never exceed 50 lux or 5 foot candles.